ForgTav/E2EE-CropAutomation/README.md

 ```
 The installation will be checked for correctness and the interface will open, otherwise it will open a step-by-step installation guide

+### 🔄 Grid Handling
+Each automation mode uses its own logical grid size for optimal performance:

+- AutoTier → works on a 6×6 grid

+- AutoStat → works on a 5×5 grid

+- AutoSpread → works on a 5×5 grid

+You do not need to manually change or reconfigure your actual farm layout —
+the system automatically adapts to the proper working area depending on the selected mode.

 ### Mode: autoStat